From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Founded by Jennifer Harper in 2016, Cheekbone Beauty is an Indigenous brand that honours her Anishinaabe roots.
 Not only are the products cruelty-free, but proceeds also go towards making a difference in the lives of Indigenous youth by addressing the educational funding gap.

-The beauty line itself, which consists of lipsticks, glosses and complexion products, is not only sustainably sourced but also made in Canada.
+The beauty line consists of lipsticks, glosses and complexion products, is not only sustainably sourced but also made in Canada.
 Each shade of Cheekbone's liquid lipstick is named after an Indigenous woman working to better their community and the world.

 Sarisha Beauty